 Phone: (262) 472-1550

-Deb advises students about choosing an L&S major or minor, and "troubleshoots" advising issues for all L&S students including reading the AAR and understanding degree requirements.
-She provides initial advising assistance to Special Undeclared Students, and provides advising assistance and information to faculty advisors.
+Deb advises students about choosing an L&S major or minor, and "troubleshoots" advising issues for all L&S students including reading the AAR, understanding degree requirements and navigating academic policies.
+She provides advising assistance and information to L&S faculty advisors.
 For more information, see the Advising Office website.

 Student Status Examiner

 Deb assists Elizabeth Hachten with General Education requirements for transfer students.
 She also reviews student records for degree, major, and minor completion; recommends students for graduation; and helps potential graduates resolve deficiencies as well as making personalizations to students' AARs.